 - How do we ensure that a child of today is equally excited to go to school and get the best of education?

 A study on human psychology might reveal what motivated our heroes but unfortunately there exists no such pill that when taken will give anyone the same elements as characterized by them.
 Yes, we will still have some individuals across different time phases who will be a part of the same education system that exists today and yet rise to do something extraordinary.
 But, our world cannot progress riding on the back of just these individuals; neither can we wait for them to arise.
 As a system, we need to strive towards improving the percentage of students who would enjoy going to the school and be motivated enough to do well and excel.
 Because, that is how the nation gets build.
-It is the people who build the nation, people with the best education, best skills and people who are motivated to perform well.
+It is the people who build the nation, people with the best online education, best skills and people who are motivated to perform well.
 And these people who will build the nation of tomorrow are currently sitting in the classrooms right now.

 Very briefly, let’s look at how our education system currently works.
 A teacher walks into a classroom with anywhere between 40 to 50 students and starts writing on the blackboard.
 In some urban schools, you will have teachers using multi-media content and smart boards to teach the lesson.
 Although the system has existed since centuries, in this 21st century world, we see a number of challenges: